Ayush001Sharma/SupportMind/README.md

 # SupportMind

-This is a take-home assignment implementing an end-to-end Retrieval-Augmented Generation (RAG) system.
-The project provides an AI assistant that can answer questions based on documents uploaded by the user.
+SupportMind is a Retrieval-Augmented Generation (RAG) application that allows users to upload their own documents and ask questions about them through a Chat UI.
+The project runs completely on a local Ollama setup, so no external AI APIs or paid services are required.

 All inference runs locally using Ollama.
-There are no paid API dependencies.
+The application uses Ollama for both embeddings and text generation, allowing everything to run locally.

 ## Features

-- **Document Upload:** Supports uploading PDF, DOCX, and TXT files.
+- **Upload Documents:** Supports uploading PDF, DOCX, and TXT files.
-- **Local RAG:** Uses local embeddings and a local LLM for inference.
+- **Local AI Inference:** Uses local embeddings and a local LLM for inference.
-- **Chat Interface:** A React-based frontend to interact with the assistant and see citations.
+- **Chat UI:** A React-based frontend to interact with the assistant and see citations.
 - **Session Memory:** Retains conversation context per session.
 - **Context Sanitization:** Filters common prompt injection phrases from retrieved chunks.

 ## Project Architecture

-The backend is structured to separate concerns.
+I tried to keep the backend modular by separating document processing, retrieval, generation, and API logic into different services.
+This made the project easier to test and modify while building it..
 This keeps the code modular and makes it easier to test or swap out providers.

 The flow works like this:
-1. **Document Upload:** The API receives the file and hands it off to a document service to validate and save it.
+1. **Upload Documents:** The API receives the file and hands it off to a document service to validate and save it.
-2. **Processing:** Text is extracted from the raw file formats and cleaned up (e.g. normalizing whitespace).
+2. **Processing:** After a document is uploaded, the text is extracted, cleaned, split into chunks, embedded using Ollama, and stored in ChromaDB.
+When a user asks a question, the backend retrieves the most relevant chunks and sends them to the language model along with the conversation history to generate a grounded answer.
 3. **Chunking:** The cleaned text is split into smaller, semantic chunks so that they fit into the LLM context window.
 4. **Vector Storage:** Chunks are embedded and stored in ChromaDB.
 5. **Retrieval:** When a user asks a question, the retrieval service pulls the most relevant chunks from ChromaDB and filters them by a similarity threshold.